-The data buffer is tested at power on reset and when a drive self-test is requested by the host.
+The data buffer is tested at power on reset and when the hard disk drive self-test is requested by the host.
 The test consists of a write/read '00'x and 'ff'x pattern on all buffers.

 5.6 Error recovery